vega/vega-lite/docs/mark.md

 </script>
 <div id="line_color"></div>

-Alternatively, we can map this field to `detail`, creating multiple lines, but with the same color.
+Alternatively, we can map the same field to `detail`, creating multiple lines, but with the same color instead.

 ```js
 {